harmony-one/h/progress/yuriy-menkov.md

+2025-07-28 Mon:Worked on expanding the aerodrome monitoring service by adding indexing for another cbbtc pool.
+Currently working on filters for the monitoring service API.
+Also conducted research on developing custom execution strategies for Harmony Snapshot X — the goal is to enforce quorum checks (50% of total stake weight at the time of the snapshot).

+---

+2025-07-25 Fri: Updated the Harmony Snapshot X [interface](https://sx-harmony.web.app/#/explore): added restrictions on selecting networks and voting strategies when creating a space, and introduced a custom "Validators Only" strategy.
+Now, a one-time snapshot of validators and their voting power is taken when the proposal is created.

 2025-07-24 Thu: Tested a new validators voting strategy integrated with the interface and relayer.
 Fixed errors in synchronization and contract logic.
 Started working on a custom snapshot-x harmony CLI.

 2025-07-23 Wed: Updated smart contract for the validator voting strategy — new methods were added for data storage (called via the relayer), role-based access control was implemented, and array value retrieval was added.
 The new voting strategy was tested via the ui interface.